Archive Preservation Project

 The Paul Brunton Archive in Cornell University's Division of Rare and Manuscript Collections (Carl A. Kroch Library)

 In November, 2018, the physical archive was delivered to Cornell University.
 Cornell is ideal because it offers its resources to the general public and is very supportive of online databases.
 Its climate-controlled facility can best ensure the long-term preservation of the original papers so that Paul Brunton’s writings and research can be studied for generations to come.
-This is the Kroch Library's online listing that details the contents of the "Paul Brunton Papers."
-Brunton's archive may be examined at the Kroch Library in their special reading room (by appointment only due to covid restrictions).
+This is the Kroch Library’s online listing that details the contents of the “Paul Brunton Papers.”
+Brunton’s archive may be examined at the Kroch Library in their special reading room.

 There are six broad groupings within the collection: